Hysteretic wavelength selection in isometric, unsupported radial wrinkling: Results

-\paragraph{} The coarsening process is controlled by the Y-shaped spatial features named `wrinklons' \cite{Vandeparre2011}, which form every time two wrinkles merge into one.
+The coarsening process is controlled by the Y-shaped spatial features named `wrinklons' \cite{Vandeparre2011}, which form every time two wrinkles merge into one.
+In what follows, we discuss the energetics of wrinklons, approximating the wrinkles as being rectilinear (as in Fig.~\ref{fig:fig2}a), and ignoring any radial splay.
+We discuss the accuracy of this assumption in Sec.~\ref{sec:DISCUSSION}.
 The energetics of a wrinklon is closely associated to its shape.
 Fig.~\ref{fig:fig2}a shows the geometry of a wrinklon using an origami model (adapted from \cite{Vandeparre2011}).
 Here, the paper sheet is creased to have wavelength $\lambda$ on the right and $2 \lambda$ on the left.
 The transition zone is the wrinklon.
 As can be seen from the cut in the sheet, this involves non-zero extension of the material: to allow a trough in the $\lambda$ wave on the right to rise up to the peak of the $2\lambda$ wave on the left, a horizontal length $L$ (see inset of Fig.~\ref{fig:fig2}d) must be stretched into the hypotenuse $\sqrt{(2\zeta)^2 +L^2}$, where $\zeta$ is the amplitude of the $\lambda$-wave.
 For small slope $\zeta/L$, this generates a strain of order $(\zeta/L)^2$.
 In the absence of a substrate or boundary tension, this contributes a stretching energy density $\sim Y (\zeta/L)^4$, where $Y$ is the stretching modulus.
-Simultaneously, the wrinklon has a bending energy cost $\sim B (\zeta/\lambda^2)^2$ per unit area, where $B$ is the bending modulus. \paragraph{} Furthermore, since the material circles are unstretched in the wrinkled configuration, one can use length conservation to relate the average slope $\zeta/\lambda$ of the wrinkled circles to the applied contraction $\Delta$.
-Taking this latter to be constant over the length of the wrinklon, for small slopes, we have: $(\zeta/\lambda)^2 \sim \Delta$.
-This is popularly known in literature as the `slaving condition' \cite{Paulsen2019}, since it shows that the amplitude $\zeta$ and wavelength $\lambda$ are co-dependent variables for inextensible wrinkling.
-Thus, removing $\zeta$ in favour of $\lambda$ and $\Delta$, the elastic energy of a wrinklon of area $\sim L \lambda$ is given by:

-In Eq.~\ref{eq:Uwrinklon}, we see that the stretching and bending energies scale with length scale $L$ in opposite ways.
-While the bending energy contribution decreases at smaller $L$, the stretching energy \textit{sharply} increases.
-Thus, at the equilibrium length scale

-the stretching and bending energies balance each other, and minimise $U_{\rm wrinklon}$.
-Eqs.~\ref{eq:Uwrinklon} and \ref{eq:Lwrinklon} show that we can have \textit{localised} stretching even in a material configuration that is otherwise unstretched (i.e.~has only bending) at the macroscopic scale.
-Similar examples of localised stretching can also be seen in \cite{Lobkovsky1997, Cerda1998, Cerda1999, Mahadevan2007}.
-In our case, this localised wrinklon energy is clearly much smaller than the macroscopic bending energy, since the deformed sheet spans $m \gg 1$ wrinkles while the wrinklon spans only one.